 St. Paul's Ev.
 Lutheran School has established a homework policy to assist teachers and parents.
 This policy provides general guidelines.
 The homework policy will be available at the beginning of the year to all students and parents.
-It is important that parents and teachers communicate regularly in regard to homework expectations.
+It is important that parents and teachers communicate regularly regarding homework expectations.